queryluke/masseffect-5e-data/data/class-features/tactical-range-2.md

 level: 10
 subclass: bastion
 ---
-At 10th level, your tactical focus increases to 10m per side.
+At 10th level, your tactical focus increases to <me-distance length="25" /> per side.